Simply put, prayer is not a show.

 “Your Father Knows”

 Prayer is based on the Character of God.
-Pagans prayed the same phrase, called a mantra, many times as fast as they could to try and impress their hostile little gods and keep them at a safe distance.
+Pagans prayed a simple phrase, called a mantra, many times as fast as they could to try and impress their hostile little gods and keep them at a safe distance.
 Christian prayer is the exact opposite.
 We do not need “vain repetition” because our prayer does not serve to keep a god away, but to draw near to the One True God.
 When Jesus told us the Father already knows what we need, He was telling us who God is and how much He loves us!
 The intrinsic goodness of God, His holiness, is the basis of our praying.
 We don’t need public announcements or the acclaim of the masses, or endless repetition.
 God is good and His mercy endures to the moment of our prayer.

 Joy marks the one who prays.